apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 FS.Uploads(uploadHandle).path == path
 if exists(FS, path) and not isFile(FS, path) raise PathIsDirectoryException, IOException parts.size() > 0
+forall k in keys(parts): k > 0
+forall k in keys(parts):
+  not exists(k2 in keys(parts)) where (parts[k] == parts[k2])
 ```

-If there are handles in the MPU which aren't included in the map, then the omitted
+All keys MUST be greater than zero, and there MUST not be any duplicate
+references to the same parthandle.
+These validations MAY be performed at any point during the operation.
+After a failure, there is no guarantee that a `complete()` call for this
+upload with a valid map of paths will complete.
+Callers SHOULD invoke `abort()` after any such failure to ensure cleanup.

+if `putPart()` operations For this `uploadHandle` were performed But whose
+`PathHandle` Handles were not included in this request -the omitted
-parts will not be a part of the resulting file.
-It is up to the implementation
+parts SHALL NOT be a part of the resulting file.

-of the MultipartUploader to make sure the leftover parts are cleaned up.
+The MultipartUploader MUST clean up any such outstanding entries.

 In the case of backing stores that support directories (local filesystem, HDFS,
 etc), if, at the point of completion, there is now a directory at the